dirkfabisch/mediator/_posts/2015-12-25-my-sister-and-her-fiance-got-me-an-awesome-present-its-a-canvas-wrapped-copy-of-the-lego-patent-application-sargonas_com.md

 ---
-id: 303
+title:
-title: 'My sister and her fiancé got me an AWESOME present!
+ 'My sister and her fiancé got me an AWESOME present!
 It&#8217;s a canvas wrapped copy of the #Lego patent application! #sargonas_com'
 date: '2015-12-25T09:49:51-08:00'
 author: Sargonas
 layout: post